 What should you look for when choosing a power strip for your aquarium?

 Generally speaking, there are four different features that I look for in an aquarium power strip.

 You don’t want to leave your power strip lying flat on the floor.
 Let’s face it, accidents happen.
 If you spill water during a water change or your tank leaks, you are going to blow your power strip and attached plugs into smithereens.

 Many power strips come with loops or holes that you can screw through to mount it off the floor, say on your base board.

 Me?
 I mount all my power strips on the back wall of my wooden aquarium stand, inside the cabinet.

-However, if you leave your power strip for your aquarium on the floor, I describe a solution to keep it safe from splashes and drips later in this guide.
+However, if you leave the power strip for your aquarium on the floor, I describe a solution to keep it safe from splashes and drips later in this guide.

 2. Surge protection

 Protect your aquarium equipment from frying in a thunderstorm?
 Yes, please!

 Ideally, you want a commercial surge protector installed in your electrical panel, protecting your entire house.
 But if you are renting or can’t install one for some reason, a power strip with a surge protector is better than nothing.